 As Deputy Director of NDOT's statewide Stormwater Management Program, Mr. Gaskin oversees environmental programs, including policy, regulatory and education efforts to manage stormwater involving state roads and transportation facilities in accordance with state and federal laws.

 He also works closely with other agencies to help preserve clarity and reduce pollution in the stormwater and other water runoff from roads and road projects.

 Mr. Gaskin has more than 22 years of experience managing environmental programs at the Nevada Division of Environmental Protection.
 He also worked to construct and operate large solar power plants in the Mojave Desert and was an officer in the U.S. Navy.

 Mr. Gaskin is a registered professional mechanical engineer and holds a degree in astronautics from the Massachusetts Institute of Technology (MIT).

-As Assistant Director of Engineering, Mr. Terry is in charge of NDOT’s pre-construction engineering sections including Project Management, Design, Bridge, Environmental, Location, and Right-of-Way.
+As Assistant Director of Engineering, Mr. Mortensen is in charge of NDOT’s pre-construction engineering sections, including Project Management, Design, Bridge, Environmental, Location, and Right-of-Way.
 His focus is on project delivery and ensuring that NDOT’s projects are of the highest quality and delivered on time and within budget.
-In this role, Mr. Terry supervises six groups within NDOT headquarters, representing more than 300 engineering and right-of-way professionals responsible for developing all engineering work necessary in delivering design plans and specifications used in the construction of NDOT projects.
+In this role, Mr. Mortensen supervises six groups within NDOT headquarters, representing more than 300 engineering and right-of-way professionals responsible for developing all engineering work necessary in delivering design plans and specifications used in the construction of NDOT projects.

 Robert Nellis - Assistant Director, Administration